 Other people’s wants and desires saturated the air, like too much perfume.
 Thomas had to work at not wrinkling his nose with distaste.

 “Thank you for coming,” Thomas told the well-dressed audience.
 “And again, if you make a donation to Rasa Biotech, you’ll receive a full-length recording of me explaining my breakthrough with ubiquitin inhibiting enzymes.”

-His fellow panelists were distinguished molecular biologists and neuroscientists, all with gray hair.
+His fellow panelists were distinguished molecular biologists and neuroscientists.
+All had gray hair.
 For them, college was decades ago.
 Middle school was even further in the rearview mirror.
-Thomas was painfully aware of what he looked like to the biochemistry majors and journalists in the audience.
+Thomas was painfully aware of what he looked like to the biochem majors and journalists in the audience.

 A poster boy.